jonnyweatherly/aajonusnet/md/Interviews/Raw to Radiant Interview.md

 [music]

-[Intermission]: Opinions, options, answers.
+[Intermission] Opinions, options, answers.
 Voice America Health and Wellness.

-[ad]: Marissa, are you ready yet?
+[ad] Marissa, are you ready yet?
 I know you can hear me.
 You are not missing school again.
 Marissa.
 You trying to be a nobody or something?
 Let's go.
 All right, then.
 Hit it.
 I know you can hear this.
 Hey, guys, move closer.
 That's it.
 Girls, I am not leaving.
 Hey, whatever it takes, don't let your friends drop out.
 A real friend can make all the difference.
 Cut that noise, yo.
 I'm coming.
 Took you long enough.
 Thanks for the help, guys.
 For more ways to help, go to OperationGraduation.com, a public service message from the U.S. Army and the Ad Council.

-[Intermission]: RawToRadiant.com is the ultimate source of information on raw foods, health, and wellness.
+[Intermission] RawToRadiant.com is the ultimate source of information on raw foods, health, and wellness.
 Here you will find the latest articles on how both cooked and raw foods affect our well-being.
 Browse the store to shop for everything you need to transition life giving raw foods into your current diet and lifestyle.
 Find books, CDs, juicers, blenders, raw living minerals, raw foods, and amazing skin care products.
 Make sure to check the calendar of events for Kim's schedule of lectures and workshops.
 RawToRadiant.
 Raw foods to radiant health.
 Your life, your health, your network.
 This is Voice America Health & Wellness.
 You're listening to RawToRadiant with host Kim Cohen.
 If you have a question for Kim or her guest, call now.
 Our toll-free number is 1-866-472-5792.
 That number again is 1-866-472-5792.
 Now back to RawToRadiant.

 K: Welcome back.
 I'm Kim Cohen.
 Today we're talking with Dr. Aajonus Vonderplanitz about the health benefits of raw unpasteurized dairy.
 Aajonus, I know you want to touch on a couple of things real quickly here.